bob123456678/TrainControl/Readme.md

         - Added an automatic new version check, with a download button and info link added to the help menu
         - Added preference to enable/disable automatically checking for updates
         - Added preference to enable/disable auto power on at startup (was previously always forced on)
+        - Improved the appearance of labels in the semi-autonomous operation UI
         - The locomotive add window will now close when Escape is pressed
     - Bug fixes
         - Updated libraries (Flatlaf v3.5.4, JSON 2024-03-03)